 The Westgate Public Realm Plan focuses on the area bounded by University Avenue to the north, Eustis Street to the East, Wabash Avenue to the south and Emerald Street to the west.
 Emerald Street is the municipal dividing line between the cities of Saint Paul and Minneapolis.
-Current community planning efforts have branded the broader area that straddles the municipal boundary as the Towerside Innovation District, developed to research, and to help inform the vision for new development in the area.
+Current community planning efforts have branded the broader area that straddles the municipal boundary as the Towerside Innovation District, developed to highlight the spatial and inspirational link to the University of Minnesota's award winning research, and to help inform the vision for new development in the area.